1kevinvh/CS-bellabeat-marketing/README.md

-# What should be Bellabeat's marketing strategy?
+# Who is Bellabeat's target demographic?

 ## Used Software
 - Python